Cadasta/cadasta-docs/en/02-organizations.md

 ##### 3. Enter Your Organization's Information

-On the page that follows, provide your organization name, a brief description, the URL for your organization's website and your own contact information as well.
+On the page that follows, provide your organization's name, a brief description, the URL for your organization's website and your own contact information.
 If you'd like, you can add additional contacts here as well.

-_**NOTE!**_ _Adding someone's contact information here does not create user accounts for them within the Cadasta Platform. _

 ![](/assets/add-organization-info.png)

+_**NOTE!**_ _Adding someone's contact information here does not create user accounts for them within the Cadasta Platform.
+That is a separate step that they should do on their own.
+See [Getting Started](01-gettingstarted.md). _

 Once you hit save...